 The loss of a loved one is never easy to endure.
 When a death can be attributed to the actions of another party, the family of the decedent can hold the responsible party accountable.
 Whether this involves a case of negligence or criminal activity, an at-fault defendant is liable to compensate the family of the decedent.

 This compensation can include payments for both economic and non-economic losses.
 An Omaha wrongful death lawyer could help you understand what compensation may be available for your family.
-Contact our team today to schedule a confidential consultation.
+Contact our team today to schedule a free consultation.